uw-fhir/OpenMRS-FHIR-Webinars/Webinar-1-Intro-to-FHIR/overview-post.md

 >
 > *source: http://hl7.org/fhir/summary.html#2.17*

-These resources are defined to represent the various different concepts important in healtcare scenarios, includingpatients, clinical encounters, medications, and so on.
+These resources are defined to represent the various different concepts important in healtcare scenarios, including patients, clinical encounters, medications, and so on.

 You can browse them all on the following page:
 https://www.hl7.org/fhir/resourcelist.html